 What Is Codependency?

-Because codependent relationships tend to involve one individual revolving their life around the other, many confuse codependency for clinginess.
-In reality, it is much deeper.
-Codependency is marked by one individual constantly sacrificing their well-being to support or enable the other person’s often destructive behavior.
-Though codependency is often discussed in the context of romantic relationships, this type of dynamic can also form between relatives or friends.
+Essentially, codependency is marked by one individual constantly sacrificing their well-being to support or enable the other person’s often destructive behavior.
+Though codependency is often discussed in the context of romantic relationships, this type of dynamic can also form between family members, friends, or coworkers.

 The Root of Codependency

 Often, codependent behavior can stem from childhood, especially if you had a difficult relationship with a parent or if you have been previously exposed to addiction.
-If your parent demanded extra attention from you as a child, you may have been conditioned to think that your feelings and needs do not matter as much as those of others.
-It is possible you may have also picked up cues from a codependent parent who repeatedly sacrificed their own happiness to take care of others.
+If your parent demanded extra attention from you as a child or dismissed your emotions, you may have been conditioned to think that your feelings and needs do not matter as much as those of others.
+You may have also picked up cues from a codependent parent who repeatedly sacrificed their own happiness to take care of others.

 Side Effects of Codependency

 Healthy relationships require effort from both parties.
 If your life revolves around your loved one and their addiction, you may have trouble functioning independently and become trapped within the cycle of codependency.
-Focusing all your attention on them can make it difficult for you to feel comfortable alone, and your worldview can become narrow.
+Focusing all your attention on your partner can make it difficult for you to feel comfortable alone, and your worldview can become narrow.
 Your mental health will likely suffer as you try to keep your partner satisfied, only growing more emotionally attached.

 Because two people in a codependent relationship are attached to each other, codependency can be considered an addiction in itself – one that requires its own recovery process.
-There are 12 Step programs such as Al-Anon, Nar-Anon, and Co-Dependents Anonymous (CoDA) designed for people struggling with codependency and/or a loved one’s addiction.
-These programs will provide you with a sense of community and allow you to experience the company of new people facing similar obstacles.
-By listening to similar stories, you may become more motivated to stop sacrificing your own happiness and start developing your own identity.
-Know that it is important for you to have your own interests, spend time with family and friends, and set aside time to spend on your own.
+There are 12 Step programs such as Al-Anon, Nar-Anon, and Co-Dependents Anonymous (CoDA) designed for people struggling with codependency or a loved one’s addiction.
+These programs will provide you with a sense of community and allow you to experience the company of other people facing similar obstacles.
+By listening to their stories, you may become more motivated to stop sacrificing your own happiness and start developing your own identity.
+Know that it is important for you to have your own interests, spend time with family and friends, and set aside time for yourself to do things you enjoy.

 Pursuing therapy is a great way for you to speak with an outsider and work through troubling thoughts.
 It is also important that you have an honest conversation with your loved one about their behavior, how their addiction is affecting you, and your anxieties.
 Encourage them to seek professional help for their substance abuse.
-And remember that whether they seek treatment or not, you need to establish firm boundaries to ensure your own well-being.
+And remember, whether they seek treatment or not, you need to establish firm boundaries to protect your own well-being.

-If you recognize that codependency is taking a significant toll on your mental health, you should reevaluate the relationship and determine whether it is worth maintaining.
+If codependency is taking a toll on your mental health, you should reevaluate the relationship and determine whether it is worth maintaining.
 There are certainly ways to overcome codependency, but some relationships may be more difficult to reconcile than others.
 When there is little to no chance that the relationship can ever become healthy or balanced, it may be best to walk away.